Fiction

 Published by St. Martin's Publishing Group

 Sisters is the first major history of the pivotal role played by nuns in the building of American society.
 Nuns were the first feminists, argues Fialka.
 They became the nation's first cadre of independent, professional women.
-Some nursed, some taught, and many created and managed new charitable organizations, including large hospitals and colleges.
+Some nursed, some taught, and many created and managed new charitable organizations.

 In Sisters, Fialka reveals the strength of the spiritual capital and the unprecedented reach of the caring institutions that religious women created in America.